egonw/bacting-paper/paper.md

 # Use cases

-The Bioclipse script have been in use in our group in various research lines to automate repetitive work.
+Bioclipse scripts have been in use in our group in various research lines to automate repetitive work.
 Various scripts have now been ported to Bacting and several are now available as open notebook science repositories at [https://github.com/egonw/ons-wikidata](https://github.com/egonw/ons-wikidata), [https://github.com/egonw/ons-chebi](https://github.com/egonw/ons-chebi), and [https://github.com/egonw/ons-wikipathways](https://github.com/egonw/ons-wikipathways).
-The scripts in these repositories are used to populate Wikidata with chemical structures in the Scholia project [@Willighagen2018] and to support WikiPathways [@Slenter2018], with OECD Testing Guidelines for the [NanoCommons](https://www.nanocommons.eu/) project, in to support the creating of BridgeDb identifier mapping databases in an implementation study of the ELIXIR Metabolomics Community [@vanRijswijk2017].
+The scripts in these repositories are used to populate Wikidata with chemical structures in the Scholia project [@Willighagen2018] and to support WikiPathways [@Slenter2018], with OECD Testing Guidelines for the [NanoCommons](https://www.nanocommons.eu/) project, in to support the creation of BridgeDb identifier mapping databases in an implementation study of the ELIXIR Metabolomics Community [@vanRijswijk2017].
-Various of these use cases are ongoing and are not yet unpublished published, which is planned.
+Various of these use cases are ongoing and are not yet published, which is planned.

 # Acknowledgements